 Besides Policy 2 with the first input option for knowledge transfer, other LENC knowledge transfer policies were also evaluated and compared in separate, complementary experiments, for on-line unlabelled CKD using a pretrained teacher.
-In this case, the CIFAR-10 dataset was employed and a pretrained ResNet-18 with a test classification accuracy is 91.97\% was deployed as a teacher model.
+The CIFAR-10 dataset was used, while a pretrained ResNet-18 with a test classification accuracy of 91.97\% was deployed as a teacher model.
 Two initially untrained ResNet-18 models were deployed as student LENC nodes.
 Policy 1 is equivalent to classic training, if the LENC node is initially untrained and teacher selection has been completed.
-For Policies 2-3, both input options were independently evaluated: a) the first one using the unlabeled dataset $\mathcal{D}^s$, and b) the second one using the labeled dataset $\mathcal{D}^t_j$.
+For Policies 2-3, both input options were independently evaluated: a) the first one using the unlabelled dataset $\mathcal{D}^s$, and b) the second one using the labeled dataset $\mathcal{D}^t_j$.

 All experiments were conducted for a total of 10 education cycles.
-Table \ref{tab:policies_comparison} reports the average student LENC node accuracy after the final education cycle, for both input options and for data streams of varying size, randomly sampled at each education cycle, in the unlabeled case.
+Table \ref{tab:policies_comparison} reports the average student LENC node accuracy after the final education cycle, for both input options and for data streams of varying size, randomly sampled at each education cycle, in the unlabelled case.
 As it can be seen, the first input option for Policies 2-3 (using $\mathcal{D}^s$) can lead to very good performance with only minimal network traffic overhead, compared to the second one.
 Moreover, Policy 2 outperforms Policy 1 when using the second input option and even approaches it in classification accuracy when using the (lightweight) first input option.